athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 <image> where in quadrant 1

 Incidentally, these methods analogize nicely to meta-strategies that I'm familiar with from my time as a hedge fund investor.
 Investing in blind-spot startups is just persistent-cognitive-bias arbitrage, and investing early is just risk-preference arbitrage.
 To a quant with a hammer, everything looks like a nail.

+My markups so far suggest that this approach is working, but you can't eat markups.

 ----
 <br/>